jundalisay/superb/content/en/research/sarkar/criminals/part-6-judges.md

 But if in the event of a miscarriage of justice the person is penalized on the basis of the verdict, an innocent person will be made to suffer.
 In other words, penalizing a person on the basis of a verdict involves considerable risk.

-Judges can rarely say with total conviction that one person is guilty and another innocent.
+**Judges can rarely say with total conviction that one person is guilty and another innocent.**

 Their verdicts are based on:
 - the testimonies of witnesses
 - the evidence
 - the arguments of lawyers.

-They have very little scope to verify whether or not the witnesses are telling the truth or whether or not the evidence is genuine.
+They have very little scope to verify whether or not:
+- the witnesses are telling the truth or
+- the evidence is genuine.

 Experienced lawyers often win cases because even an eminent judge becomes confused by their arguments.